audreyt/plv8js/doc/modules.md

 ## Caveats

-Currently there is no support for relative paths in `require()`, but that should change in a couple of revisions.
+- Currently there is no support for relative paths in `require()`, but that should change in a couple of revisions.
+- Modules are not cached, and currently will be executed on every reload.